-Progress against all of our CR targets is monitored by the Corporate Responsibility and Diversity Committee (chaired by ANZ's CEO) and progress is communicated through our monthly CR e-bulletin, interim and full-year CR reports (see links provided in Labour: question 2).
+Progress against all of our CR targets is monitored by the Corporate Responsibility and Diversity Committee (chaired by ANZ's CEO) and the Board Governance Committee.
+Progress is also communicated through our monthly CR e-bulletin, interim and full-year CR reports (see links provided in Labour: question 2).
 All statements of progress against our CR targets are assessed as part of our audit program and independent assurance program.